BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 ```sh
 kubectl create deployment some-name --image nginx
 ```
-like in swarm, we have the option to scale the number of pods in the replica set. there are shortend forms to the scale command.
+like in swarm, we have the option to scale the number of pods in the replica set. there are shorthand forms to the scale command.

 ```sh
 #still old form, pre 1.18 version